AdobeDocs/adobe-io-events/src/pages/guides/appbuilder/index.md

 <InlineAlert slots="text"/>

- Providers consist of several types of events that are emitted.
+**Event Metadata:** Providers consist of several types of events that are emitted.
 These represent the event metadata.
 For eg. Imaging API Events emits events of type: Imagecutout api events, photoshop api events and lightroom api events.

 Select the type of events you are interested in listening to.